oxc/const-comparisons Correctness

 Why is this bad?

-Only one of the comparisons has any effect on the result, the programmer probably intended to flip one of the comparison operators, or compare a different value entirely.
+- Only one of the comparisons has any effect on the result, suggesting that the programmer might have made a mistake, such as flipping one of the comparison operators or using the wrong variable.

 Example